Board and Sub Committees

 She acts as the LBMA's main contact for regulatory affairs and is responsible for the Association's work on supply chain due diligence, especially with regard to the Responsible Gold Guidance.
 She also represents the Association at industry, governmental and multi-stakeholder regulatory forums.
 Most recently she served as the co-facilitator of the OECD Interim Governance Group as well as the co-facilitator of the Gold Supplement Drafting Committee.

-She brings with her a wealth of experience having previously worked in the energy and commodities industry where she dealt with compliance, legal and regulatory matters.
-She read law at the London School of Economics and went onto qualify as a solicitor.
+Sakhila brings with her a wealth of experience having previously worked in the energy and commodities industry where she dealt with compliance, legal and regulatory matters.
+Sakhila read law at the London School of Economics and went onto qualify as a solicitor.

-- Hitoshi Kosai, Chief, International Planning Office Tanaka Kikinzoku Kogyo K.K. & TANAKA HOLDINGS Co., Ltd
+- Hitoshi Kosai, Chief, International Planning Office & Head of President’s Strategy at Tanaka Kikinzoku Kogyo K.K. & TANAKA HOLDINGS Co., Ltd

 Hitoshi has participated in almost all meetings of the LBMA and LPPM Referees Groups in person and with one exception (Mumbai) has attended every LBMA conference.